-1. COMP 271 is a programming intensive course.
-Considerable time will be spent creating programs in and outside class.
-The largest portion of your grade will be determined by
+- 1. COMP 170 is a programming intensive course.
+Considerable time will be spent creating programs in the lab sessions and outside class.
+The largest portion of your grade will be determined by your success in writing, compiling, running, and testing these programs and how you explain and discuss programming with the class. - 2.
+The course may include some programming assignments done with another person ("Pair Programming") or small teams of 2 to 6 students ("Team Programming").

-- your success in writing, reading, compiling, running, and testing these programs and how you explain and discuss programming with the class. - 2.
-The course may include some programming assignments done with another person ("Pair Programming") or small teams of 2 to 6 students ("Team Programming"). - 3.
-The course uses Sakai to organize materials.
+- 3. The course uses Sakai to organize materials.
 You will generally submit your assignments using Sakai or get grading information returned in Sakai.
 Ask for help if you are not familiar with Sakai. - 4.
-The course may use Adobe Connect for online sessions; check it before online class starts at: https://admin.acrobat.com/common/help/en/support/meeting_test.htm
+The course may use Adobe Connect for online sessions; check it before online class starts at: https://admin.acrobat.com/common/help/en/support/meeting\test.htm